Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 So how much rest is appropriate?
 Obviously it will depend on the injury, but usually a few days is about right and no longer than a week.

 By rest I mean avoiding any activities that increase your pain.
-Avoid putting too much weight through it or stretching it too much.
+Avoid putting too much weight through your knee or stretching it too much.
 If it hurts, that's often your body's way of saying you are overdoing it.
+It may mean you need to use crutches or a knee brace for a few days just while things settle down.

 But that doesn't mean you should take to your bed!
 Complete rest can actually be counter productive.
 It's all about moderation.
 And you don't go from doing nothing straight back to trying to do everything.
 Pacing is really important.